Kimberley Cranbrook entertainment guide - Kimberley Daily Bulletin

 JJ Shiplett Key City Theatre

-the Alberta born singer-songwriter and performer is both bold in range and musical creativity and has a passion and reverence for the art of music and performance that has captured the attention of music fans across the country.
+The Alberta born singer-songwriter and performer is both bold in range and musical creativity and has a passion and reverence for the art of music and performance that has captured the attention of music fans across the country.
 Find out why JJ is Johnny Reid’s favourite rising star.
-Show starts at 7:30 p.m.
+Show starts at 7:30 p.m. tickets $30 available at the box office 250-426-7006 or www.keycitytheatre.com

 Saturday, Feb.
 16